Wake Alternative Break

 - Tallahassee, FL (Public Health): Students will participate in public health relief efforts in the aftermath to Hurricane Irma.

 - Shenandoah Valley, VA (Mindfulness and Environmental Conservation): Students will partner with Shenandoah National Park through the Virginia Department of Conservation and Recreation.
 Students will work and stay at the park located on the South Fork of the Shenandoah River with more than 1,600 acres along 5.2 miles of shoreline.
 Students will clear the trails and learn about the intersections of mindfulness and environmental conservation through discussions with park rangers.
 This trip is in partnership with Thrive.

-- Washington, DC (Interfaith Activism): WAB Interfaith is an opportunity for people of every faith tradition, spirituality, and philosophical worldview to learn about and participate in the incredible work of the faith-based non-profit world.
+- Atlanta, GA (Interfaith Activism): WAB Interfaith is an opportunity for people of every faith tradition, spirituality, and philosophical worldview to learn about and participate in the incredible work of the faith-based non-profit world.
 No matter where you orient yourself around religion and spirituality, WAB Interfaith promises to be an engaging witness to faith in action!
 This trip is in partnership with the Chaplain’s Office.